 In this article, I analyze 2 case studies of television advertising campaigns for banking services during the 1970s and early 1980s in Hong Kong, those of Hang Seng Bank and HongkongBank.
 Advertising from this period saw consumer society emerge as traditional values and themes were adjusted to fit the imperatives of capitalism.
 The earlier Hang Seng Bank campaign focused on the traditional banking practice of saving, encouraging customers to work hard and gradually accumulate wealth.
 The later HongkongBank campaign encouraged spending, immediate gratification of material desires, and symbolic communications achieved through acquisition of goods.

 From Counterculture to Consumer Culture: Vespa and the Italian youth market, 1958-78 - Adam Arvidsson, University of East Anglia

 This article contributes to an analysis of the origins of contemporary post-modern consumer culture, centred on the notion of lifestyle choice.
 Although the Vespa had become an icon of the international youth culture already at the beginning of this period, it is argued that Piaggio's advertising agency did not appropriate the counterculture on account of its quantitative importance.
 Rather, countercultural attachments were mobilized and made part of Piaggio's advertising discourse first when they harmonized with visions for a future 'postmaterialistic' consumer society harboured by advertising professionals.
-They subsequently used new techniques of market research, like motivation research, to translate such countercultural attachments into a consumer culture centred on individual self-realization rather than collective rebellion.
 In the 1970s, it is argued, this new consumer culture was transformed into what is now known as 'life-style consumerism'.